viamrobotics/docs/docs/tutorials/how_to_build_a_mock_robot.md

 In this post, we will show you how to build a mock robot using just your personal laptop so you can try using Viam without any robotic hardware.
 This is a great way to learn how to build robots [the Viam way](/getting-started/high-level-overview).

-Most Viam components come with a fake model that can be useful when testing.
+Most Viam components come with a _fake_ model that can be useful when testing.
-These are fake components that interact with the Viam software like real robotics components, but of course, do not exist as real-world hardware.
+These fake components interact with Viam like real hardware, but of course, do not actually exist.
 We will be using these fake components to build out a mock robot and explore how to use Viam.

-In this tutorial, you will have set up, controlled, and programmed a mock robotic arm using fake components.
+In this tutorial, you will set up, control, and program a mock robotic motor and arm using fake components.

 ## What you'll need for this guide